 So for Founders, understanding the differences between types of network effects can make the difference a flash in the pan and a long-standing success; between building a MySpace or building a Facebook.
 Not all network effects are created equal.
 Capturing network effects is not enough.
 Understanding the nuances is mandatory.

 * Note: Three years before FB opened up outside colleges, Friendster launched a general social network with real names and grew rapidly.
 However, Friendster never achieved stability, either in technology or product experience.
 Jonathan Abrams, the founder of Friendster, told us that they battled against “heavy criticism for focusing on real names,” and suffered from “epic mismanagement.”

 James Currier is one of Silicon Valley’s foremost experts in growth and network effects and a four-time serial entrepreneur.
 He is also a pioneer of user-generated models, viral marketing, A/B testing, crowdsourcing, and myriad other growth techniques now followed by nearly all technology companies.
 He has previously invested in some of today’s most iconic companies, including Lyft, DoorDash, Poshmark, and Houzz.
 Today, he is a Managing Partner at NFX.
 Follow James on Twitter here.

-NFX is a seed and series A venture firm based in San Francisco.
+NFX is a Pre-Seed and Seed venture fund based in San Francisco.
 Founded by entrepreneurs who built 10 companies with more than $10 billion in exits across multiple industries and geographies, NFX is transforming how true innovators are funded.
 Follow us on Twitter.